brandock/emonPlug/README.md

 It is firmware compatible with emonTx3 (with appropriate calibration settings). emonPlug-specific firmware, based on the emonTx3 firmware, is provided in this repository.

+To use emonTx34_CM firmware change the following settings:

+float vCal_USA = 111.686;
+float i1Cal = 14.68;
+float i1Lead = 7.6;

+bool  USA=true;

+The emonPlug-specific firmware omits CTs 2, 3, and 4 and provides a more detailed packet for CT1: Vrms, Irms, PowerFactor, Frequency, LogPeriod, RealPower, ApparentPower, WattHours.

 # emonPlug Parts
 The CT is an AC1015 from Talema Group.
 It is rated to 15A with 1000:1 turn ratio. https://talema.com/wp-content/uploads/datasheets/AC.pdf